sbabcoc/salesforce-example/README.md

   * ... transition synchronization

 This last feature (transition synchronization) is especially important to the stability of the model.
 Automation with inadequate synchronization is prone to non-deterministic behavior, which can trigger false negatives - test failures that indicate errors that don't actually exist.
 The transition synchronization facilities provided by **Selenium Foundation** enable the creation of stable page models with minimal custom implementation.

+## NOTICE

+The example site this project targets has been shut down.
+I have yet to find a replacement for this resource.